 General cargo handling

 Based on their feature, you should choose appropriate protection in shipping.
 For example, goods such as small commodities, daily necessities and textiles should pay attention to moisture and fire prevention.
-Fragile goods such as glass should focus on packaging to prevent breaking.
-Thus, when packaging your cargo, you should choose the suitable way and try your best to reduce space waste to save on shipping costs.
+Fragile goods such as glass should do a packaging inspection to prevent breaking.
+Therefore, you should choose the suitable way and try your best to reduce space waste to save on shipping costs.

 Want to buy and ship your products with the best solution?